neospl0it/neospl0it.github.io/_posts/2024-09-01-googledorking.md

   path: thbnls/dorking.png
 ---

-This front matter provides a concise overview of your presentation on Google Dorking, categorizing it appropriately and adding relevant tags to improve discoverability.
-Let me know if you need any adjustments or additional sections!

 ## What is Google Dorking?

 **Google Dorking**, also known as **Google Hacking**, refers to using advanced search techniques on Google (or other search engines) to find specific information that is not easily accessible through normal queries.
 By utilizing **special search strings** (called **Google dorks**), you can apply operators like `site:`, `filetype:`, and `intitle:` to filter and refine search results.
 This can sometimes unintentionally expose **sensitive information**, **vulnerabilities**, or **files** that were never meant to be publicly available.